 American Folk Song Collection

-Holy Names University’s American Folk Song Collection website features field recordings and transcription from the Library of Congress, a database for searching for songs, song analyses, game directions and background information and downloadable Sibelius files.
+Holy Names University’s American Folk Song Collection website features field recordings and transcription from the Library of Congress, a database for searching for songs, song analyses, game directions and background information and downloadable PDF files.

 American Folklife Center, Library of Congress